 The past two decades have seen a phenomenal change in the adoption of mobile and digital technology in emerging markets.
-More than half the world's population is now using mobile internet, and studies have linked mobile broadband coverage with improved household income.1 Mobile technology can serve as a key accelerator and ensure no one is left behind.
+As a result, the sector predicts that the number of unique mobile subscribers will reach 5.9 billion by 2025, equivalent to 71 percent of the world's population; yet, a more significant opportunity lies in mobile Internet reaching 61 percent of the population in the same period.1 Mobile technology can serve as a key accelerator and ensure no one is left behind.